 They were concerned about Israel.
-In contrast...
+Make Israel great again.
+We can relate.
+But then comes the contrast...

 B. Jesus is concerned about the world (7-8).
 Verse 7, "He said to them, 'It is not for you to know the times or dates the Father has set by his own authority."

 Jesus didn't deny His intent to restore the kingdom to Israel.
 He didn't tell them it wouldn't happen, but challenged them on the matter of timing.